-Microsoft Teams can help save time instead!
 Simply utilize Teams in tandem with SharePoint to be able to access and co-author Word documents, Excel spreadsheets, PowerPoint presentations and more – all from the Teams platform!

 Plus, with the mobile capabilities of Microsoft Teams, this means that access to all company documents can be done from wherever your team is and whatever device they’re using – all you need is a data plan or an Internet connection!

-Using Teams for Project Management Tip #5: Don't be afraid to make Teams your own!
+#5 Don't be afraid to make Teams your own!

-As we’ve alluded to in this blog, Teams is highly customizable with many various integrations that can be incorporated into it to make it more efficient and more effective for your Project Management team to use.
+Teams is highly customizable with many various integrations that can be incorporated into it to make it more efficient and more effective for your Project Management team to use.
 So, don’t be afraid to explore those integrations and make Teams your own.
 The Apps tab in Teams provides you with the option to browse the vast list of third-party apps and services that are available to you.

 It seems, as well, that new integrations are being developed on a fairly regular basis, so keep your eye on this area of Teams so that you’re up to date on what’s new and exciting and what could be used to help you work more efficiently and effectively as a Project Management team.